gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-03-21-automatically-pairing-a-wii-remote-on-macos.md

 If you're using the Dolphin emulator, by far the easiest method of syncing a Wii remote with it is to use a cheap Bluetooth adapter and Dolphin's "Passthrough a Bluetooth adapter" controller option.

+If you want to use the Wii remote outside of Dolphin, you have a couple of options:
+- use [WiimotePair](https://github.com/dolphin-emu/WiimotePair) by the Dolphin team which will pair it at a system level
-If you want to use the Wii remote outside of Dolphin, the easiest way is to use a [MAYFLASH MAGIC-NS Bluetooth adapter](https://amzn.to/44CpM1x) (any version will work for Wii remotes).
+- use a [MAYFLASH MAGIC-NS Bluetooth adapter](https://amzn.to/44CpM1x) (any version will work for Wii remotes)

+The following section remains only for historical sake:

 ## Intel-only